lorenzo3117/echo-diary/README.md

 ## ✨ Features

 - 📝 Rich text journal entries with formatting
+- 🌟 Favorite and commenting system
+- 📨 Mail and in-app notifications
 - 🔐 User authentication and authorization
-- 📨 Mail and in-app notifications
+- 🛡️ Moderation and administration features
 - 🌍 Multi-language support (English, French, Dutch)
 - 📱 Responsive design for all devices
 - ⚡ Fast and efficient performance